sleepymalc/How2LaTeX/README.md

   This is another.
 ```

 Hence, while `\\` will force a new line and if you already have a blank line between paragraphs, `\\` is redundant.
-And I don't recommend you to manually insert a line break in your paragraph to do auto-adjusting.
+And I don't recommend you manually insert a line break in your paragraph to do auto-adjusting.

 ### Paragraph `\par`